Pest Control on Campus

 herbicides, bait and set trap devices.

-need to be arranged in order to treat the area while it is unoccupied.
+date will need to be arranged in order to treat the area while it is unoccupied.

 Notification of intent to apply pesticides

 The State of Texas requires that pest control applicators give 48 hours advance notice